olivierbbb/piton/README.md

 ### Scoping

 Python's lexical scoping follows the *LEGB* rule: Local, Enclosed, Global, Built-in.
 In a Python file, symbols at the upper-most level are assigned to the global scope  (not considering the case of modules).
 In contrast, Piton does not really have a proper global scope, but all upper-most symbols are located in a implicit *main* function, which scopes acts a a kind of global scope enclosing everything else except built-ins.
 Apart from this, Piton follow the same *LEGB* order for symbol resolution and supports variable and function shadowing.
-Function bodies open a new scope, conditional branches do not, as in Python.
+Function bodies open a new scope, conditional branches do not, just as in Python.

 ### Safety